pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/13-Custom_Query.md

 `WP_Query()` - Sets up the WordPress query, if parameter is not empty.

+---

 ### Core Concepts of Custom Queries

 1. **WP_Query**
-   - `WP_Query` is a class that you can use to create your custom queries.
+   - `WP_Query` is a <u>class</u> that you can use to create your custom queries.
 It offers a wide range of parameters to help you fetch exactly the data you need.
    - You can use arguments like:
      - **post_type**: Filter posts by custom post types (e.g., 'post', 'page', 'product', 'event').
      - **posts_per_page**: Limit the number of posts returned.